Ethical and eco-friendly manufacturing

 During the actual production process, we reduce direct waste as much as possible.
 When cutting out the fabric pieces that make up our products, we save all larger off-cuts to reuse for smaller pattern pieces or to sample new styles.
 Pieces that can’t be re-used, such as tiny scraps or trimmed threads, are set aside for textile recycling, so that even the smallest off-cuts will have a second life as insulation or furniture padding.

 No fashion business can completely avoid an environmental impact when it comes to packaging and shipping, but we try to mitigate the carbon footprint of our shipments where possible.
 By shipping directly to customers from our atelier, we avoid the multiple steps required by the wholesale-to-retail-to-customer chain.
 We don’t individually seal our garments in plastic bags as many fashion retailers do, but instead wrap them in recycled and recyclable tissue.

 All of our packaging is manufactured here in the UK, and it’s all recyclable.
 Any paper products are FSC certified for sustainable forestry practices, and many of our materials like postcards, packing slips, and catalogs are printed on recycled paper.
-At the time of this writing, we’re also changing over the last parts of our plastic packaging to paper and recycled/recyclable options.

 Maybe most importantly, we avoid the need to ship, return, and reship by communicating as much information as possible to our customers up-front!
 We provide a high degree of customer service from the start of every transaction, including personalized fitting help via email and our many helpful articles like our Guide on How to Measure Yourself and our Lingerie Gift Guide.
 This personal touch helps ensure that our customers will love their purchase the first time around and not need to frequently exchange it for other sizes or styles.